The 5 Sex Lies

 Actually, I suggest something else entirely in my original guest post over at FaithOnCampus.

 I encourage you to read at least one of the above posts referenced over at FaithOnCampus.
 I put as much care into those posts as I do for our own Date Night Advice blog.
-Plus FaithOnCampus is a fabulous resource for the college student or the person who loves them.
+Or if you prefer your truth in video check out the LoveEd series, Premarital Sex & the Scriptures on our FMU YouTube channel.

 DNA: It’s What’s For Dating